Nourankh20/Data-Visualization/README.md

 5) We plotted a graph to show men medals per edition of the Games.
 6) We plotted a pie chart, 2 scatter plots to show the relationship between performance and season.

+*   comparing number of females and males winning bronze, silver and gold medals using: violinplot
+*   Games characteristics
+    *   in Weightlifting game, determine weight and height characteristics to win medals among males and females using: violinplot
+    *   in Basketball game, determine height characteristics to win medals using: pointplot
+    *   in Gymnastics game, determine age characteristics to win medals among males and females using: scatterplot
+*   Some characteristics
+  *   determine age characteristics for athletic participants using:
+        Bar chart
+  *   determine age characteristics to win medals using: violinplot
+  *   determine reogon characteristics to win medals using:
+       Bar chart
+  *   determine variation of females and males Athletes over time using: linear graphs
+  *   determine variation of Sports for femlaes and males participants over time using: linear praphs
+    *   determine variation of femlaes and males to win medals per edition of the Game: Bar chart
+  *   determine season characteristics to win medals using:  Python turtle and scatterplot

 # 3) Does the performance of a region improve after recieving their first Gold medal?